ruslankotl/DP5/_sources/config_anatomy.rst.txt

 Anatomy of a config file
 ========================

 New config file is available in `.toml` and `.json` formats.
+Keywords are now grouped together for the ease of handling.
-This page outlines the configurable parameters.
+This page outlines the configurable parameters. :download:`Click to download an example <../../dp5/config/default_config.toml>`

 structure